arangodb/spring-boot-starter/demo/README.md

 Character [id=7598, name=Cersei, surname=Lannister, alive=true, age=36]
 ```

-## BindVars annotation
+### BindVars annotation

-In addition to number matching and the `@Param` annotation, we can use a method parameter of type `Map<String, Object>`
+In addition to number matching and the `@Param` annotation, you can use a method
-annotated with `@BindVars` as our bind parameters.
-We can then fill the map with any parameter used in the query.
+parameter of type `Map<String, Object>` annotated with `@BindVars` as your
+bind parameters.
+You can then fill the map with any parameter used in the query.

-Add to `CharacterRepository`:
+Add the following to `CharacterRepository`:

 ```java
 @Query("FOR c IN @@col FILTER c.surname == @surname AND c.age > @age RETURN c")
 ArangoCursor<Character> getWithSurnameOlderThan(@Param("age") int value, @BindVars Map<String, Object> bindvars);
 ```

-In this query, we used three bind parameter `@@col`, `@surname`, and `@age`.
-As you probably recognize, one of our bind
+This query uses three bind parameters `@@col`, `@surname`, and `@age`.
-parameter is written with two `@`.
-This is a special type of bind parameter that exists for injecting collection names.
-This
+One of the bind parameter is written with two `@`.
+This is a special type of
+bind parameter that exists for injecting collection names.
+This type of
-type of bind parameter has a name prefixed with an additional `@` symbol.
+bind parameter has a name prefixed with an additional `@` symbol.

-Furthermore, we can see that we used `@Param` for our bind parameter `@age` but not for `@@col` and `@surname`.
-These
+Furthermore, `@Param` is used for the `@age` bind parameter but not for `@@col`
-bind parameters have to be passed through the map annotated with `@BindVars`.
-It is also possible to use both
+and `@surname`.
+These bind parameters have to be passed through the map annotated
-annotations within one query method.
+with `@BindVars`.
+It is also possible to use both annotations within one query method.

 The method call looks as expected.
-We pass an integer for the `age` bind parameter and a map with the keys `surname` and
-`@col` to our new method.
+An integer is passed for the `age`
+bind parameter and a map with the keys `surname` and `@col` to your new method.

 ```java
 System.out.println("## Find all characters with surname 'Lannister' which are older than 35");